3 Father’s Day Activities for Preteens and Elementary Kids

 3. Father’s Day Card

 Have children create a unique card for Father’s Day.
-Using their thumbprints, children create pictures of sheep.
-Then have children drew a shepherd and glue this poem to their picture:
+Using their thumbprints, children can create pictures of sheep.
+Then have children draw a shepherd and glue this poem to their picture:

 Children are just little lambs